There is nothing like shopping for gifts to make the holiday stresses pile up!

 Holiday sales are incredibly popular ways to get customers to flock to your business.
 Wallets tend to be a little more open pre-holidays than they are otherwise, and offering some kind of a discount on your services can make for a very tantalizing sales opportunity.

 If you need to clear up some time in your calendar for the holidays, and to make sure you get through all of your holiday gift related tasks, why not try hiring a virtual assistant?
 They can take on the small, time-consuming tasks that you usually do and give you some space in your schedule to breathe.
 Or they can take over a large project or launch, freeing you up to focus on more important things.
-By reducing your holiday stresses, you can finally start to enjoy your winter vacation!
-If you’d like to talk about how I can help you manage the holiday rush, please contact me today!
+To learn more about how you can use a virtual team, I invite you to check out my free How to Use a Virtual Team to Grow Your Business and Get Your Life Back: Workbook!